 - Share, give away and receive cannabis (as long as all parties are over 21) within the state of Oregon.

-Check these links for the most current and complete information about cannabis in Oregon:
+Check these links for the most current and complete information about cannabis laws in the city of Portland and the state of Oregon:

 - Recreational marijuana on Oregon.gov